dylanaraps/neofetch/README.md

 </p>

 <img src="https://i.imgur.com/GFmC5Ad.png" alt="neofetch" align="right" height="240px">
+Forked to add an "Update" entry, which displays the amount of upgradeable packages using pacman-contrib's "checkupdates" script.

 Neofetch is a command-line system information tool written in `bash 3.2+`.
 Neofetch displays information about your operating system, software and hardware in an aesthetic and visually pleasing way.